ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 ## Network socket overview

-This section covers the main connectivity APIs in Arm Mbed OS, which are:
+This section covers the Socket APIs in Arm Mbed OS, which are:

-- [Ethernet](/docs/development/reference/ethernet.html): API for connecting to the internet over an Ethernet connection.
-- [Wi-Fi](/docs/development/reference/wi-fi.html): API for connecting to the internet with a Wi-Fi device.
-- [Cellular](/docs/development/reference/cellular-api.html): API for connecting to the internet using a cellular device.
-- [Mesh networking](/docs/development/reference/mesh-api.html): Mbed OS provides two kinds of IPv6-based mesh networks - 6LoWPAN_ND and Thread.
 - [UDPSocket](/docs/development/reference/udpsocket.html): This class provides the ability to send packets of data over UDP, using the sendto and recvfrom member functions.
 - [TCPSocket](/docs/development/reference/tcpsocket.html): This class provides the ability to send a stream of data over TCP.
 - [TCPServer](/docs/development/reference/tcpserver.html): This class provides the ability to accept incoming TCP connections.